buffer/thug/doc/source/logging.rst

 HPFeeds logging mode
 ====================

-HPFeeds is the Honeynet Project central logging feature
+HPFeeds is the Honeynet Project central logging feature.

 HPFeeds is a lightweight authenticated publish-subscribe protocol that supports arbitrary binary payloads.
 HPFeeds was designed as a simple wire-format so that everyone is able to